 Robert Hughes, Jr., Ph.D., former Professor, Department of Human Development & Family Studies, College of Human Environmental Sciences, University of Missouri

-How children feel about themselves is important for a good and
+How children feel about themselves is important for a healthy,

-healthy life.
-Children who feel good about themselves usually get
+life.
+Children who feel good about themselves usually get better grades

 Children’s feelings about themselves are very important to their